Security6 min read

 Most password managers use AES-256 encryption with a key derived from the master password using a slow key derivation function (KDF) like PBKDF2, bcrypt, or Argon2.
 The KDF makes brute-forcing the master password computationally expensive even with modern hardware.

-The encryption and decryption happen on the client — the server (or file) only ever sees ciphertext.
+The encryption and decryption happen locally on your machine — any file or sync target only ever sees ciphertext.
 This is called zero-knowledge architecture: the service provider cannot decrypt your vault even if subpoenaed.

 javascript